mrhunsaker/Graph_Digitizer_Java_Implementation/README.md

 ## Development Notes

 ### Coordinate Systems
-### Coordinate Systems

 The application manages three related coordinate systems and clarifies how they interact:

 1. **Image Pixel Coordinates**: The image's natural pixel coordinate space (0..width-1, 0..height-1).
 The {@link com.digitizer.core.CoordinateTransformer} maps between numeric data values and these image pixel coordinates (this is the coordinate space used by the tracer and by the calibration anchors stored in {@link com.digitizer.core.CalibrationState}).

 2. **Canvas Coordinates**: Pixel positions in the JavaFX Canvas where the image is rendered.
 The canvas may render the image at a scaled size (`displayScale`) and with offsets (`offsetX`, `offsetY`) so UI drawing (snap lines, points, ticks) must convert image-pixel coordinates into canvas coordinates before drawing.

 3. **Data Coordinates**: Actual numeric values from the graph axes (e.g., 0.0..100.0).
 The transformer supports linear and logarithmic mappings between data coordinates and image pixels.

 Note: Because the UI supports zooming (which changes `displayScale`) and fitting, the conversion helpers in the UI layer perform image<->canvas conversions.
 This ensures points and tick marks remain visually in the